 When it comes to setting your ISO there’s only one rule of thumb: keep it as low as possible.

 That being said recent digital cameras are getting incredibly good at reducing noise at higher ISO settings.
-A few years ago the highest ISO setting on digital cameras was 1600 and those images were rendered technically almost useless by noise.
-Today most cameras can go up to 6400 or 12800 (many of them even higher) and you can take very fine images with them at 1600 or 3200.
+A few years ago the highest ISO setting on digital cameras was 1600 and those images were rendered technically rather inferior by noise.
+Today most cameras can go up to 12800 or 25600 (many of them even higher) and you can take very fine images with them at 1600 or 3200.

 Whether you have a brand new camera or you inherited one from a friend, my advice is: test your camera.
 Take a series of images going through your ISO range, starting from 100 all the way to your highest setting.
 Compare your pictures on a computer monitor and you’ll find out how your camera reacts to boosting ISO, up to what point noise is acceptable to you and when it gets too much for your taste.